FarmBot-Docs/farmbot-developers/v15/lua/functions/tools.md

 # water(plant)

-**Waters the given plant** based on its age and assigned watering curve.
-The plant must have a status of "Planted".
+**Moves to and waters the given plant** based on its age and assigned watering curve.

+{%
+include callout.html
+type="info"
+content="A plant's `age` is calculated from its `planted_at` date and the current date.
+If a plant's `planted_at` date is not set, try changing the plant's **STATUS** to _Planted_ from the frontend."
+%}

+{%
+include callout.html
+type="info"
+content="If using a FarmBot with interchangeable tools, such as FarmBot Genesis, you will need to first mount the watering tool before using the `water()` function."
+%}

 ```lua
 -- Get the "Plant" variable from the sequence